AmrAbuelhamd/ArkanoidPlusPlus/README.md

 ## Highlights

-this is a product of team work with Daniil Krivelov, while he worked on creating the ui design and firebase i created the game engin and the levels, we both were working on the repo, fortunately enough through the development process we didn't have any conflicts.
+This is a product of teamwork with Daniil Krivelov, while he worked on creating the UI design and firebase I created the game engine and the levels, we both were working on the repo, fortunately enough through the development process, we didn't have any conflicts.

 ## Credits
-* The App idea was part of Mobile subject which led by _Lidia Ivanova_ at the first semester of second year of the university.
+* The App idea was part of a Mobile subject led by _Lidia Ivanova_ in the first semester of the second year of the university.